TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 The Roomba 690 also comes with a Dual Mode Virtual Wall Barrier, which you can use to limit the robot’s movements on your floor.

-While neither of these vacuums have the most powerful suction, they do a great job on hard floors and low-pile carpet.
+While neither of these vacuums has the most powerful suction, they do a great job on hard floors and low-pile carpet.

 Two side brushes sweep in dirt from the side into the path of the vacuum while a roller brush agitates dirt and pushes it inside the suction port.